ife-bat/oeleo/README.md

 # oeleo
 Python package / app that can be used for transferring files from an instrument-PC to a data server.

-It is not very sophisticated.
-But I am not very sophisticated either.

 ## Features (or limitations)
 - Transferring using an ssh connection should preferably be used with key-pairs.
 This might involve some